 American Rose Society Consulting Master Rosarian – Rocky Mountain District

 Roses are beautiful, but almost every rose owner has gotten their skin pricked by a rose’s notorious thorns.
-Stories, songs and poems all contain references to rose thorns, but modern rose breeders have worked hard to create a thornless rose called a Smooth Touch rose.
+Stories, songs, and poems all contain references to rose thorns, but modern rose breeders have worked hard to create a thornless rose called a Smooth Touch rose.

 History of Smooth Touch Roses

 The roses known as “Smooth Touch” roses are a very interesting group of hybrid tea and floribunda thornless to nearly thornless roses.
-They were developed by Mr. Harvey Davidson of California, a hobby rose grower and breeder that sought to breed hardier and more disease resistant varieties of roses.
+They were developed by Mr. Harvey Davidson of California; a hobby rose grower and breeder that sought to breed hardier and more disease resistant varieties of roses.
 By accident, Mr. Davidson discovered the key to thornless roses.
-His first thornless rose he named Smooth Sailing.
+His first thornless rose was named Smooth Sailing.
 Smooth Sailing was a creamy apricot rose that loved to bloom and load up with blooms.
 Within this rose was contained the remarkable gene that inhibits thorn growth!
-Mr. Davidson then developed more thornless roses by outcrossing and inbreeding of his roses.
+Mr. Davidson then developed more thornless roses by outcrossing and inbreeding his roses.

 List of Smooth Touch Roses

 Some currently available Smooth Touch Rose bushes names are: